aws-samples/amazon-cognito-example-for-external-idp/README.md

-This example can be used as a starting point for using Amazon Cognito together with an external IdP (e.g. a SAML 2.0 based provider or a social login provider).
+This example can be used as a starting point for using Amazon Cognito together with an external IdP (e.g. a SAML 2.0/OIDC provider or a social login provider).
 It shows how to use triggers in order to map IdP attributes (e.g. LDAP group membership passed on the SAML response as an attribute) to Amazon Cognito User Pools Groups and optionally also to IAM roles.

-It contains all that is needed in order to create a serverless web application with Amazon Cognito, Amazon API Gateway and AWS Lambda (with optionally an external IdP).
+It contains all that is needed in order to create a serverless web application with Amazon Cognito, Amazon API Gateway, AWS Lambda and Amazon DynamoDB (with optionally an external IdP).

-It addresses fine grained role based access control and demonstrates how to associate users to roles/groups based on mapped attributes from an external IdP or social login provider.
+It handles fine-grained role-based access control and demonstrates how to associate users to roles/groups based on mapped attributes from an external IdP or social login provider.

-It is using TypeScript for frontend, backend and even the infrastructure.
+It is using TypeScript for frontend, backend and infrastructure.
 (Using [AWS CDK](https://github.com/awslabs/aws-cdk))

 ## Modules